urvishp13/Polynomial/README.md

 # Polynomial

-Please run using Java 8.
+This project is solely written in Java.
+Please run it using Java 8.

 ## Overview